CanarysAutomations/autoprovision-github-resources/Readme.md

 - Repository Name and description to be given
 - Project name to be added to the repository
 - Repository Permissions to be given
+- Organization Name and GitHub PAT

+#### Run With Powershell

+Download the script to a directory and navigate to the directory in powershell